telerik/kendo-ui-builder/docs/components/toolbar.md

 # Tool Bar

 The Tool Bar is part of the Navigation components which the Builder supports.

-> The Builder supports Tool Bar components only for AngularJs application.
+> The Builder supports Tool Bar components only for the AngularJS framework.

 ## Usage